 Before you start, take a little time to gain an understanding of what your trainees actually do for the company.
 They want (and need) to hear about topics that will help them do their job, not someone else’s.
 If you’re teaching phone skills, it’s important to package your message differently for front-line representatives versus C-suite staff.

 It’s also helpful to know what kind of learners will be in the audience.
-If you’ve worked closely with any of them in the past, you may rely on your emotional intelligence for the answer.
+If you’ve worked closely with any of them in the past, you may rely on your emotional intelligence to guide you.
 Or, you can simply ask them.
 Having this information will help you outline your presentation.
 The three basic types of learners include:

 3. Include Engaging Activities

 Include activities that will engage your various learners, keep their attention, and make your training stick.
 Your auditory learners will get the most out of your presentation, but for your kinesthetic learners, role-playing various situations can be extremely helpful.
-Finally, watching videos of other people doing the activity can be beneficial for the visual learners.
+Also, watching videos of other people doing the activities can be beneficial for visual learners.

 You should know that a person can be more than just one type of learner.
 Try to include an activity or various activities that will speak to all types.
 For example, Bonfire utilizes gallery walks to keep people engaged in multiple ways.
-We place some flipchart activities about the topic of study on the wall of the training room.
-Then we break down trainees into a few groups and have them go around to the various prompts, each adding or responding to the previous group’s answer.
+We place flip chart pages about the topic of study on the wall of the training room.
+Then, we break down trainees into groups and have them go around to the various prompts, each adding or responding to the previous group’s answer.
 Discussing the answers afterward helps stimulate conversation and questions.

 Don’t: